History of Sunderland: River works

 The River Wear Commission was formed in 1717 in response to the growing prosperity of Sunderland as a port.
 Under the Board of Commissioners (a committee of local land owners, ship owners, colliery owners and merchants) a succession of civil engineers adapted the natural riverscape to meet the needs of maritime trade and shipbuilding.
 Their first major harbour work was the construction in stone of the South Pier (later known as the Old South Pier), begun in 1723 with the aim of diverting the river channel away from sandbanks; the building of the South Pier continued until 1759.
 By 1748 the river was being manually dredged.
 A northern counterpart to the South Pier was not yet in place; instead, a temporary breakwater was formed at around this time, consisting of a row of piles driven into the seabed interspersed with old keelboats.
 From 1786 work began on a more permanent North Pier (which was later known as the Old North Pier): it was formed from a wooden frame, filled with stones and faced with masonry, and eventually extended 1,500 ft into the sea.
-The work was initially overseen by Robert Stout (the Wear Commissioners' Engineer from 1781 to 1795).
+The work was initially overseen by Robert Shout (the Wear Commissioners' Engineer from 1781 to 1795).
 In 1794 a lighthouse was built at the seaward end, by which time around half the pier had been enclosed in masonry; it was completed in 1802.

 By the start of the 18th century the banks of the Wear were described as being studded with small shipyards, as far as the tide flowed.
 After 1717, measures having been taken to increase the depth of the river, Sunderland's shipbuilding trade grew substantially (in parallel with its coal exports).
 A number of warships were built, alongside many commercial sailing ships.
 By the middle of the century the town was probably the premier shipbuilding centre in Britain.
 By 1788 Sunderland was Britain's fourth largest port (by measure of tonnage) after London, Newcastle and Liverpool; among these it was the leading coal exporter (though it did not rival Newcastle in terms of home coal trade).
 Still further growth was driven across the region, towards the end of the century, by London's insatiable demand for coal during the French Revolutionary Wars.